MickWPM/number-guesser-fullstack/README.md

     * Debugging any issues found in the frontend or backend.
     * Minor UI/UX refinements for clarity and ease of use.

+### Future phases:
+* Update github actions to automatically push updates to PythonAnywhere (or other hosted platform)
+* Move high scores from local storage to database

 ## How to Run (Once Developed)

 1.  **Clone the repository:**